mario-hobby/learning_square/README.md

 one below, accompanied by a csv file that describes the coordinates of the test square in the image.

-Below is a sample result:
+Below is a random sample created byt the script:
 <p align="center">
     <img src="square1.jpg" width="600"\>
  </p>